Latvia

 Draft Law “Amendments to Labour Law” (24-TA-3042)

-Impact date: Draft Law was prepared by the Ministry of Welfare on 18 March 2025.
+Impact date: The Draft Law was prepared by the Ministry of Welfare on 18 March 2025.
 It has been approved and forwarded to the State Chancellery for submission to the Saeima (the parliament of the Republic of Latvia).
-Currently no provisional date as to when (if) the Draft Law will enter into force.
-Additionally, during the deliberations in the parliament, the contents of the Draft Law may change The Draft Law was developed to improve the regulation of employment relations, addressing key areas such as the employee’s right to refuse work and terminate the employment contract in cases of wage non-payment, overtime, idle time, part-time work, collective agreements, and periods of incapacity for work.
+There is currently no provisional date as to when (if) the Draft Law will enter into force.
+Additionally, during deliberations in the parliament, the contents of the Draft Law may change.
+The Draft Law was developed to improve the regulation of employment relations, addressing key areas such as the employee's right to refuse work and terminate the employment contract in cases of wage non-payment, overtime, idle time, part-time work, collective agreements, and periods of incapacity for work.
 It also aims to reduce formal requirements imposed on employers, without compromising the overall level of legal protection for employees.

 The proposed key amendments are as follows: